le-phare/import-bundle/docs/install.md

 composer require lephare/import-bundle
 ```

-This command requires global installation of Composer or the presence of a spell.
+This command requires global installation of Composer or the presence of an alias.

 ## Second step : enable the bundle